facebook.com/Festival of Music at St. Barrahane's Church

 Local: Castlehaven Nursing Association, The Geriatric Society.

-The Festival of Classical Music was started in 1980 and have taken place annnually ever since, in the historic little Church of St. Barrahane's, Castletownshend, Co.
+The Festival of Classical Music was started in 1980 and has taken place annually ever since, in the historic little Church of St. Barrahane's, Castletownshend, Co.
 Cork.
 The First Festival was with Andrew Padmore, organist of St. Finbarr's Cathedral and as page-turner the then about 19 year old, now Bishop of Cork, Cloyne & Ross, Paul Colton.

 Built in 1826 the Church contains a medieval oak alter-piece of great antiquity and many fine stained glass windows, notably three by the renowned Irish artist, Harry Clarke.
 The writer and artist, Dr. Edith Somerville, who played the organ for seventy years, is buried in the Church grave yard alongside her cousin, Violet Martin, with whom she formed the partnership of "Somerville & Ross".

-The Festival have become increasingly popular with visitors and tourists.
+The Festival has become increasingly popular with visitors and tourists.

 Amongst the distinguished musicians to have played for us have been the RTE Vanbrugh String Quartet, the Crawford Piano Trio, Dr. John O'Conor - paino, Dr. Geraldine O'Grady - violin, Professor Gerard Gillen - organ, of Maynooth College, Peter Sweeney - former Organist of Christ Church Cathedral, Dublin, David Agnew - oboe, Philip Martin - piano and composer, Denise Kelly - harp, Professor Micheal O'Suilleabhain, Limerick University, Jonathan Freeman-Attwood - trumpet, Director of the Royal Academy of Music London, Cara O'Sullivan - soprano, Brigid Knowles - contralto, Catherine Leonard - violin, Honor O'Hea - piano, Ioana Petcu-Colan - violin and many more.